 The show deals with the usual teen show fare, like relationship and high school drama, but it also takes aim at sexism, organized religion, and often how the two interact — all with a hefty dose of the supernatural.

-The show has two seasons (or parts) available right now, along with a Christmas special, and a third season is planned for future release.
+The show has three seasons (or parts) available right now, along with a Christmas special, and a fourth season is planned for future release.

 3. Sex Education